 High school principals supervise and facilitate the daily operations of private or public high schools.
 Their duties include working with other school district and state education officials, establishing and implementing academic goals and curriculum and allocating financial resources.
 High school principals may also attend outside-school events, meet with parents or oversee disciplinary activities, which can extend their work weeks well beyond 40 hours.
 They may be assisted in their duties by assistant principals and other support staff that help them achieve their goals.

 How to Become a High School Principal

-Strong interpersonal and communication skills are vital to being a successful High School Principal.
-High School Principals also need to be engaging leaders and motivators who can make decisions and manage their time well.
+Strong interpersonal and communication skills are essential for high school principals.
+They must also be engaging leaders and motivators who can make decisions and manage their time well.

-The Bureau of Labor Statistics (BLS) reported that elementary, middle and high school principal jobs were expected to increase by 10% from 2010 through 2020, which was about as fast as average, www.bls.gov.
-Jobs will need to be created due to increasing student enrollment, but employment is largely dependent on state budgets, which may need to tighten in the coming years.
-Job opportunities for principals should be best in the South and West.
-The BLS reported that elementary and secondary school education administrators earned an average annual salary of $90,800 in May 2012.
+The U.S. Bureau of Labor Statistics (BLS) reported that jobs for elementary, middle and high school principals were expected to increase by 6% from 2012 through 2022 nationwide, which is slower than average in comparison to all other occupations.
+Despite increases in student enrollment, employment is largely dependent on state budgets, with the best opportunities in the South and West.
+The BLS reported that elementary and secondary school education administrators earned an average annual salary of $90,800 in May 2012 (www.bls.gov).

 Related to High School Principal: Job Description and Career Information

 Online degree programs are available for experienced teachers who wish to advance into elementary school principal positions....